Information courtesy of “It’s MI Identity”

 - Obtain and review a copy of your credit report each year.
 A list of credit reporting agencies will follow below.

-- Obtain and read the Federal Trade Commission Booklet on identity theft at www.consumer.gov/idtheft.
+- Visit the Federal Trade Commission website to learn more about identity theft and protection at www.consumer.gov/idtheft.

 If you’re a victim of identity theft, don’t panic.
 Do the following:

 - Immediately contact the three credit reporting agencies listed at the end of this page.
-Ask for a “fraud alert” which will help prevent new credit accounts from being opened without your consent.
+Ask for a “fraud alert” or to place a freeze on your credit report, which will help prevent new credit accounts from being opened without your consent.

 - File a report with the local police agency.